Regina v. S.S.S. [Court of Queen’s Bench – May 1, 2015]

 During the course of the constitutional application aforesaid Patrick Fagan discovered through cross examination of police witnesses that there were various investigative reports which hadn’t been disclosed to the defence.
 Patrick Fagan was able to use this matter of non-disclosure as leverage to secure the release of SSS.
 SSS was granted bail on reasonable terms and the trial was adjourned to be reconvened at a later date before a jury.

-During the course of the lengthy adjournment Patrick Fagan implored the Crown to seriously consider entering a stay of proceedings relative to all charges.
+During the course of the lengthy adjournment Patrick Fagan implored the Crown to seriously consider entering a Stay of Proceedings is a legal term used to refer to a direction by a Crown prosecutor or a Judge to the Clerk of the Court to terminate a criminal prosecution.
+Click for more information. relative to all charges.
 Patrick Fagan was of the opinion that as the Crown could no longer rely on the home movie and the complainant “claimed” to have no recollection of the event that there was no reasonable likelihood of a conviction.
 Succinctly put . . . the Crown refused to seriously consider any such request.

 A jury trial was held and it lasted an entire week.
 During those proceedings the complainant testified at length.
 At the conclusion of Patrick Fagan’s brief but concise cross-examination of the complainant the jury retired to deliberate.
 The jury returned with a verdict of not guilty in record time.